SEND HELP

 Miscellaneous Immorality:

-Much of the movie revolves around misc. immortality, including deception, poisoning, stealing, breaking and entering and general mistreatment of others.
+Much of the movie focuses miscellaneous immortality, which includes deception, revenge, poisoning, stealing, breaking and entering, and a general mistreatment of other people.

 More Detail:

-A gory, chaotic ride that keeps you guessing, SEND HELP pits one of Hollywood’s current greats, Rachel McAdams, against breakout star Dylan O’Brien in director Sam Raimi’s return to his roots.
-The story revolves around Linda Little, a hard-working but awkward employee who finds herself stranded on a desert island with her horrible boss, Bradley Preston.
-Linda is more than up to the task of finding food, water and shelter.
-Bradley, meanwhile, still wants to be a boss.
+A gory, chaotic ride that keeps viewers guessing, SEND HELP pits one of Hollywood’s current greats in Rachel McAdams against breakout star Dylan O’Brien in director Sam Raimi’s return to his roots.
+The story follows Linda Little (McAdams), a hard-working but awkward employee who ends up stranded on a desert island with her horrible boss, Bradley Preston (O’Brien).
+Linda handles the task of finding food, water and shelter.
+Bradley, meanwhile, still wants to be the boss.

-After witnessing a few particularly gruesome deaths of all the side characters and a crash landing, Linda washes up on the shore of a deserted island.
-She comes to her senses before spotting Bradley nearby, also having survived but with a heavily injured leg.
-Begrudgingly, she saves his life and nurses him back to health – an act he is more frustrated with than thankful for.
+After she witnesses a few particularly gruesome deaths of all the side characters and crash landing, Linda washes up on the shore of a deserted island.
+She regains her senses before she spots Bradley nearby, also having survived but with a heavily injured leg.
+Begrudgingly, she saves his life and nurses him back to health, an act for which he’s more frustrated with than thankful.